 Here is are the best ways to get hold of us, in order of preference:

 As mentioned we prefer working over emails.
 However if you are in the Cape Town area you are more than welcome to pop in for a coffee.
 Please note that a face to face meeting will only happen after you have accepted our quote for your services.
-The main reason for this is that most authors simply want to meet as a validation of their writing.
+The main reason for this is that most authors simply want to meet for validation of their writing.
 As soon as the costs are discussed they mysteriously disappear :(

-As much as we would love to meet every author that contacts us - This would mean somewhere up to 10 authors each day!
+As much as we would love to meet every author that contacts us - this would mean somewhere up to 10 authors each day!

-This means that most of the time our communication will be conducted with emails and phone callls.
+This means that most of the time our communication will be conducted with emails and phone calls.
 For authors who might be in the Cape Town region, we would love to meet with you ONCE you have been quoted and are happy to move forward :)